Haig P. Manoogian

 Haig Manoogian (/ˈheɪɡ məˈnuːdʒiən/; May 23, 1916 - May 26, 1980) was an Armenian-American professor of film at New York University who served as the main influence for many filmmakers such as Martin Scorsese, who was a student of his at New York University.
-Martin Scorsese called Manoogian teachings “The most precious gift I have ever received.”
+Martin Scorsese called Manoogian's teaching “The most precious gift I have ever received.”
+In 1966 Basic Books published his textbook The Film-Maker's Art.

 Martin Scorsese

-Manoogian co-produced Scorsese's first feature film Who's That Knocking at My Door.
-Martin Scorsese’s classic film Raging Bull is dedicated to him.
-Scorsese has named Manoogian as one of his largest inspirations.
+Manoogian co-produced Martin Scorsese's first feature film Who's That Knocking at My Door, and Scorsese later dedicated the film Raging Bull to him.
+Scorsese has since named Manoogian as one of his largest inspirations.